imemmul/rpi-4/README.md

     # build more cool readme
     # interconnected smart devices like android tv (mibox) lights (philips hue, yeelight etc)
     # nas server connection with ftp to transfer files between LAN faster, (more useful for non-Apple devices, see Airdrop)
+    # an mobile app (iphone, apple watch) control the server (seeing running pid and consumtion from mobile etc. if possible ???)